CelineBen/BixiMap/README.md

 Display them on a map.

-Zoom in to a particular station by clicking on it.
+Zoom in to a particular station by clicking on its entry in the table.